 Anaphylaxis Treatment Specialist Q&A

-If you have any questions regarding the diagnosis, treatment and prevention of allergic reactions, and specifically anaphylaxis, contact us at Piniella Asthma + Allergy today!
-Call us for more information or schedule an appointment online!
+If you have any questions regarding the diagnosis, treatment, and prevention of allergic reactions, and specifically anaphylaxis, contact us at Piniella Asthma + Allergy today!
+Contact us for more information or schedule an appointment online!
 We have convenient locations to serve you in Coral Gables, FL and Palmetto Bay, FL.

 Table of Contents:

 Although many people in the US, and worldwide, live with allergies every day, there is a small percentage of those sufferers whose allergic reaction could turn into a life-threatening emergency.
 This is called anaphylaxis.
 A 2014 study carried out by the Asthma and Allergy Foundation of America found that almost 1 in 50 Americans could potentially have an anaphylactic reaction.
 More startling was the discovery that many of those who took part in the study were not prepared if they suffered an attack, by either not being in possession of an epinephrine auto-injector, or not having been prescribed one.
 Since anaphylaxis is a life-threatening event and can happen without warning, anywhere and at any time, it is essential for all allergy sufferers to be prepared for such an emergency.

 Anaphylaxis is a severe, sudden, and potentially life-threatening allergic reaction that typically occurs in one area of the body but, in those who are susceptible to a more severe reaction, two or more organs such as the airways, skin, lungs, stomach, or heart, can be involved.
 Anaphylaxis is most commonly triggered by allergies to certain foods, medications, insect bites/stings, and latex, and the reactions can be deadly.
 Anaphylaxis requires immediate medical attention and an injection of epinephrine should be administered promptly, followed by a visit to the emergency room.